Lee Hye-ri: Social media

 In July 2019, Hyeri unveiled her personal YouTube channel, where she began posting vlogs, mukbangs, and behind the scenes footage from filming sets.
 A month later, she received The Silver Creator Award for surpassing 100,000 subscribers.
 In 2020, she was awarded the "Celebrity YouTuber of the Year" prize at the Brand of the Year Awards.

 In March 2020, Hyeri criticised Nth room-related cybersex trafficking on her Instagram account and urged her followers to sign a petition to reveal the identities of the perpetrators, stating that she hopes that "they face harsher punishment for what they did".

 Personal life

-Hyeri is in a relationship with actor and former co-star Ryu Jun-yeol.
-The two met on the set of Reply 1988, where they played each other's love interest, and began dating in late 2016.

 In March 2016, Hyeri was hospitalised after being diagnosed with meningitis due to busy schedules and lack of rest.
+She was in a relationship with actor and Reply 1988 co-star Ryu Jun-yeol from late 2016 until November 2023.